jmd-dk/concept/concept/docs/troubleshooting.rst

 Terminal color output looks weird
 ---------------------------------
 CO\ *N*\ CEPT includes a lot of color and other formatting in its terminal output.
-While all modern terminal emulators on Linux (e.g. Gnome Terminal) fully support this, the story is different on other platforms.
+While most modern terminal emulators on Linux (GNOME Terminal, Terminator, xterm, etc.) fully support this, the story is different on other platforms.

 If you are running CO\ *N*\ CEPT by ssh'ing into another machine from macOS and the colors and/or text display badly, try installing the superior `iTerm2 <https://www.iterm2.com/>`_ terminal emulator.

-If you are running CO\ *N*\ CEPT by ssh'ing into another machine from Windows (through e.g. putty) and the colors and/or text display badly, no proper solution is known.
+If you are running CO\ *N*\ CEPT by ssh'ing into another machine from Windows (through e.g. PuTTY) and the colors and/or text display badly, no proper solution is known.

 If you are running CO\ *N*\ CEPT through the Windows subsystem for Linux and the colors and/or text display badly, you can install a modern Linux terminal within the Linux subsystem.
-Note that this require a running X server on the *Windows* side.
+Note that this requires a running X server on the *Windows* side.

 If you want to disable color and other formatted output alltogether, set